MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/dall-e.md

 ### Quality

-There are two options for image quality: *hd* and *standard*. *hd* creates images with finer details and greater consistency across the image. *standard* images can be generated faster.
+There are two options for image quality: *hd* and *standard*.
+The *hd* option creates images with finer details and greater consistency across the image. *Standard* images can be generated faster.

 The default value is *standard*.

 ### Number

-With DALL-E 3, you can't generate more than one image in a single API call: the _n_ parameter must be set to `1`.
+With DALL-E 3, you can't generate more than one image in a single API call: the `n` parameter must be set to *1*.
 If you need to generate multiple images at once, make parallel requests.

 ### Response format